fmenozzi/miniMAT/README.md

    Next, we want to make sure that we're using the latest stable release.
 Use `git tag` to get a list of releases and `git checkout` to switch to the latest tag.

-   Now, choose a directory to hold the build.
-In this example, we'll create a build directory within the repo itself:

-         $ mkdir build
-         $ cd build

-   Now, we need to tell CMake where to find Eigen by creating an environment variable that points to the installation directory.
-On Linux, this can be accomplished with the following command (assuming the default installation directory for Eigen):

-         $ export EIGEN3_INCLUDE_DIR=/usr/include/eigen3

-   Once inside your build directory, simply run `cmake` and `make` to build the project (If you want to do additional configuration with CMake, run `ccmake` instead):
+   Now, create a build directory.
+Once inside, simply run `cmake` and `make` to build the project (If you want to do additional configuration with CMake, run `ccmake` instead):

+         $ mkdir build && cd build
          $ cmake ..
 	 $ make

 3. From the build directory, type `./miniMAT` to launch the REPL

 ## Current Features